 Hi,

-If you are not showing your first employment details then there will be a gap of 11 months + 9 months, total 1.8 years after your graduation.
+I would suggest improving how you present your first employment details on your resume.
+You mentioned that you absconded due to genuine reasons.
+If you omit your first employment details, there will be a gap of 11 months plus 9 months, totaling 1.8 years after your graduation.

 From India, Madras